rishi1001/Object-Centric-VideoPrediction/README.md

      ```

-Please refer to the code for implementation details and `report.pdf` for architecture and modelling details.
+Please refer to the code for implementation details and `Report.pdf` for architecture and modelling details.